kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/What are Classes and Objects - Java.md

 aliases:
 ---
 ## Classes
-- A Class is s blueprint which individual objects are created
+- A Class is s blueprint which allows o
 - Every class has its *methods* and *attributes* that can be accessed and manipulated through the objects

 - A class is just a template, that allows you to instantiate (create) objects